tkonopka/crossmap/docs/crossprep.rst

     python crossprep.py obo --obo file.obo --name obo

-Optional settings can tune the data transfered from the ``obo`` file to the ``crossmap`` data file.
-One of these, ``---obo_root``, sets the root node for the output dataset.
+Optional settings can tune the data transferred from the 'obo' file to the crossmap data file.
+One of these, ``--obo_root``, sets the root node for the output dataset.
 By default, the utility processes the whole ontology hierarchy.
-Using this argument can create a dataset focused on a sub-branch.
+The ``--obo_root`` argument can instead create a dataset for a particular branch of the ontology.

 .. code:: bash